openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 set the `cache_enabled` variable to `True` in your hosts file.
 When requested, the playbook will pre-download RHCOS images prior to actual cluster deployment.
-It places these images in an Apache web server container on the provisioning host and modifies `install-config.yaml` to instruct the bootstrap to download the images from that web server during deployment.
+It places these images in an Apache web server container on the provisioning host and modifies `install-config.yaml` to instruct the bootstrap VM to download the images from that web server during deployment.

-NOTE: If you set the `clusterosimage` and `bootstraposimage` variables, then `cache_enabled` will automatically be set to `False`, since the combined
-presence of these values indicates that your RHCOS images are already available elsewhere.
+WARNING: If you set the `clusterosimage` and `bootstraposimage` variables, then `cache_enabled` will automatically be set to `False`.
+Setting these variables leaves the responsibility to the end user in ensuring the RHCOS images are readily available and accessible to the provision host.

 ## Running the `playbook.yml`